Riuchek/Codex/docs/ARCHITECTURE.md

 deleteRule(ruleId)    // Removes a rule by ID
 ```

 **Default rules** are defined in `constants.ts` as `DEFAULT_RULES: EpithetRule[]`.
-On first load, these are used as the initial value for the settings.
-The GM can modify or delete them — they are not re-applied on each load.
+On first world load, these become the initial `rules` value.
+Labels are campaign-specific (Portuguese).
+The GM can modify or delete them — defaults are not re-applied on each load.

 ### Hooks (`src/data/hooks.ts`)